SergeySn/PiKiosk/README.md

     ```sh
     # our workspace
-    mkdir ~/devel && cd ~/devel
+    mkdir ~/proj && cd ~/proj

     # master branch of cage requires a higher version of libwlroots-dev
     # whereas Debian bookworm has an older version(v0.1.4).
 We build v0.1.5
-    # here, which is the latest release at the time this writing
+    # here, which is the latest release at the time this writing.
+    # Update: now the latest version is 0.2.0
     git clone https://github.com/cage-kiosk/cage.git -b v0.1.5
     cd cage